 In China, regional custom and traditions concerning the celebration of the CNY vary widely.
 Often, New Year’s Eve is an occasion for Chinese families to gather for the annual reunion dinner (團年飯, 年夜飯).
 It is also a tradition for every family to thoroughly cleanse the house, in order to sweep away any ill-fortune and to make way for good incoming luck.
 Windows and doors are decorated with red colour paper-cuts (剪紙) and couplets (春聯) with popular themes of good fortune (福), happiness, wealth and longevity.
 Other activities include lighting firecrackers and giving money in red packers (紅封包, 利是).

-In China, around 3.5 billion trips are made each year to get to their hometowns for family reunions during the holiday.
-China’s trains carry more than 350 million passenger trips across a two-week span during the chunyun (春運) ‘spring movement’, an enormous task for the network .
+In the past, around 3.5 billion trips were made in China each year to get to their hometowns for family reunions during the holiday.
+China’s trains carried more than 350 million passenger trips across a two-week span during the chunyun (春運) ‘spring movement’, an enormous task for the network.
+But in 2021 because of COVID-19 pandemic, the Chinese Government tries to halt this gigantic human migration.
+Public celebrations have to be greatly reduced or even cancelled.

 Activities during the Chinese New Year